edgedb/edgedb/docs/stdlib/json.rst

 .. eql:operator:: jsonslice: json [ int64 : int64 ] -> json

-    Indexes an array or string of :eql:type:`int64`.
+    Indexes an array or string of :eql:type:`json`.

     This results in :eql:type:`json`.
-Arrays and strings of JSON can be sliced in the same manner as a regular array, producing the JSON type:
+Arrays and strings of JSON can be sliced in the same manner as an :eql:type:`array`, producing a JSON type:

     .. code-block:: edgeql-repl